Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Subpopulation-Level Alignment

 \section{Subpopulation-Level Alignment}

-While manually investigating the individuals who are the most difficult to predict, we found that their reported vote choice often runs counter to what we would intuitively expect given their other attributes, as shown in Table~\ref{tab:hard_cases}.
-Purely evaluating Survey Response Generation Methods with individual-level alignment would not be able to account for such cases.
-We thus additionally consider response distributions in subpopulations.
+While manually investigating the individuals who are the most difficult to predict, we found that their reported vote choice often runs counter to what we would intuitively expect given their other attributes (see Table~\ref{tab:hard_cases}).
+Evaluating Survey Response Generation Methods with individual-level alignment only does not account for such cases, so we also consider response distributions in subpopulations.

 We again fit an OLS regression model using TLV and 1-Wasserstein metrics as the dependent variables.
-We show the coefficients for the Survey Response Generation Methods in Table~\ref{tab:tv_ols}, with the Restricted Choice Method as a reference, as it has previously shown good individual-level alignment.
+We show the coefficients for the Survey Response Generation Methods in Table~\ref{tab:tv_ols}.
 We see that \textbf{subpopulation-level alignment varies significantly across the Survey Response Generation Methods,} even if simulation specifications that yield many invalid responses are excluded.
-We find that the \textbf{Verbalized Distribution Method generates well-aligned survey responses} across 3 out of 4 datasets.
+We find that the \textbf{Verbalized Distribution Method generates well-aligned survey responses} across all datasets.
 The Restricted Reasoning Method and the Open-Ended Classification Method also yield good subpopulation-level alignment, even if they generate a single survey response and not a distribution over response options for each individual.

-We observe that the Token Probability-Based Methods often perform worse than the other methods, i.e., token probabilities are not well aligned.
+Token Probability-Based Methods, on the other hand, often perform worse.
+This could be explained by Restricted Generation Methods being closer to benchmark-like tasks that LLMs have been trained on during instruction-tuning, while token probabilities are not well aligned for instruction-tuned LLMs---see also \citet{hu_simbench_2025} for a similar argument around this \textit{alignment-simulation tradeoff}.
 Regression coefficients for \textit{Jensen-Shannon divergence} as a dependent variable are presented in Appendix Table~\ref{tab:jsd_ols} and show similar trends.